Charles Harrelson: Murder of Judge John H. Wood Jr.

-Shortly after Harrelson was paroled in 1978, he and his then-wife, Jo Ann, were implicated in another murder.
-On May 29, 1979, U.S. District Judge John H. Wood Jr. was shot dead in the parking lot outside his San Antonio, Texas, townhouse.
+Shortly after Harrelson was paroled in 1978, he and his then-wife Jo Ann were implicated in another murder.
+On May 29, 1979, U.S. district judge John H. Wood Jr. was shot dead in the parking lot outside his San Antonio, Texas, townhouse.
 Harrelson was convicted of killing Judge Wood after being hired by drug dealer Jamiel Chagra of El Paso, Texas.
 Wood—nicknamed "Maximum John" because of his reputation for handing down long sentences for drug offenses—was originally scheduled to have Chagra appear before him on the day of his murder, but the trial had been delayed.

-Harrelson was apprehended when calls were made to the police as he was firing a gun at imaginary FBI agents while on drugs.
-With the aid of an anonymous tip and a tape recording of a conversation that occurred during a visit from Joe Chagra to his brother Jamiel Chagra in prison, Harrelson was charged with Judge Wood's murder.
+Harrelson was apprehended when calls were made to the police saying he was firing a gun at imaginary FBI agents while on drugs.
+With the aid of an anonymous tip and a tape recording of a jailhouse conversation between Joe Chagra to his brother Jamiel Chagra, Harrelson was charged with Judge Wood's murder.
 Harrelson claimed at trial that he did not kill Judge Wood, but merely took credit for it so he could claim a large payment from Chagra.

 Harrelson was sentenced to two life terms based largely on Chagra's conversation with his brother from prison.
 Both Harrelson and Joe Chagra were implicated in the assassination, and Chagra received a ten-year sentence as part of a plea bargain to testify for the prosecution but not against his brother.
-In the absence of Joe's testimony, Jamiel Chagra was acquitted of the murder.
-Jamiel was represented by future mayor of Las Vegas, Oscar Goodman, then a public defender.
-In a plea bargain, Jamiel admitted to his role in the murder of Judge Wood and to the attempted murder of a U.S. attorney.
-Harrelson's wife, Jo Ann, was sentenced to consecutive terms totaling 25 years on multiple convictions of conspiracy and perjury related to the assassination.
+Without Joe's testimony, Jamiel Chagra was acquitted of the murder.
+Jamiel was represented by the future mayor of Las Vegas, Oscar Goodman, then a public defender.
+In a plea bargain, Jamiel admitted to his role in the murder of Judge Wood and the attempted murder of a U.S. attorney.
+Harrelson's wife Jo Ann was sentenced to consecutive terms totaling 25 years on multiple convictions of conspiracy and perjury related to the assassination.

-In 2003, Chagra recanted his previous statements, stating that someone other than Harrelson had shot Judge Wood.
-Harrelson's son, Woody, then attempted to have his father's conviction overturned in order to secure a new trial, though without success.
+In 2003, Chagra recanted his previous statements, claiming that someone other than Harrelson shot Judge Wood.
+Harrelson's son, Woody, then attempted to have his father's conviction overturned to secure a new trial, although without success.
 Chagra died in July 2008 of cancer.